calebmpeterson/craftsmanship/prefer-consistency.md

 **Rationale**

-Following consistent naming conventions, like using a formatting standard, allows the reader to focus on the logic rather than attempting to determine why a naming convention might not have been followed.
+Following consistent conventions - naming, stylistic, or otherwise - like using a formatting standard, allows the reader to focus on the logic rather than attempting to determine why a naming convention might not have been followed.

-Furthermore, consistent naming conventions can allow the reader to quickly distinguish and then ignore non-relevant parts of the code.
+Furthermore, consistent conventions can allow the reader to quickly distinguish and then ignore non-relevant parts of the code.

 > What the convention is matters _far less_ than consistent adherence.

-**Example**
+**Example 1**

 When using a CSS-in-JS library, always add a suffix such as `Css` to CSS rule declarations like this: